NeuroTechX/ntx_slack_archive/general.md

 >
 IMO, for real time speech decoding, you need a high spatial resolution and be able to tap into the gamma activity.
 The best way to achieve this non invasive is with MEG ... perhaps in 10 years.

+4/24/2017 5:47 PM

+ **sydneyneurotechx** :

+ >So perhaps working with an eeg database first?